uptane/uptane-standard/uptane-standard.md

 1. Load the latest Targets metadata file from the director.
 2. Find the Targets metadata associated with this ECU identifier.
 3. Check that the hardware identifier in the metadata matches the ECUs hardware identifier.
 4. Check that the image filename is valid for this ECU.
-This MAY be a comparison against a wildcard path, and restricts the ECUs a delegation applies to.
+This MAY be a comparison against a wildcard path and restricts the ECUs a delegation applies to.
 5. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
 6. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows:
     * If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption.